 - Pass the TExES certification content exam

-- Finish one full year of probationary teaching with demonstrated skills in instruction, planning, assessment, and reflection
+- Finish one full year of intern teaching with observations by your certification partner.

 Tentative Training Dates: